NUS-Advanced-Robotics-Centre/ME5413_Final_Project/REFLECTIONS.md

 - Challenges encountered and proposed solutions
 - Evaluation methodology, assumptions, and limitations

+## Effect of the costmap params on the robot's navigation

+I have considered the effect of the costmap params on the robot's navigation.
+The costmap params are defined in the `costmap_common_params.yaml` file.
+The costmap params include the following:

 ## How can I navigate to the dynamic goal?

 I have considered two methods to detect the dynamic goal (number 3 on the box) using the camera information: